Last updated on July 6, 2026

-NSFAS is a South African government funding scheme that pays study costs for qualifying students at public universities and TVET colleges.
-It helps low-income households afford higher education through tuition, allowances, and academic support.
+NSFAS stands for the National Student Financial Aid Scheme.
+It is a South African government funding scheme that helps qualifying students pay for studies at public universities and TVET colleges.

-- Full name: National Student Financial Aid Scheme
+- Full form: National Student Financial Aid Scheme

 - Country: South Africa